 Students who have completed 75 percent of the current term/payment period may earn a grade at the discretion of their instructors.
-Students without sufficient completion of course work will be withdrawn without grade penalty.
-Withdrawn courses must be repeated in their entirety.
+Students without sufficient completion of course work shall receive a letter grade of "W." Courses with a "WD" grade must be repeated in their entirety.
 All tuition charges/payments related to the term/payment period that is interrupted will be refunded.